projectAcetylcholine/mcp-server-azure-ai-search-python-preview/terraform/README.md

   # Specify the Azure Subscription you are using for the Automation
   az account set --subscription "your-subscription-id"

-  # Specifiy the Subscription in the Environment Variable for Terraform
+  # Specify the Tenant ID Subscription in the Environment Variable for Terraform
-  ARM_SUBSCRIPTION_ID="your-subscription-id"
+  export ARM_TENANT_ID="your tenant id" export ARM_SUBSCRIPTION_ID="your-subscription-id"
   ```

 ---